 Nissan Motor Co.’s Infiniti sold 9,445 vehicles last month, an 11 percent gain from a year earlier, the Yokohama, Japan- based company said in a statement.

 Ford Motor Co.
-(F) sold 6,802 Lincolns in September, a 3.1 percent decrease from a year earlier, according to a statement from the Dearborn, Michigan-based automaker.
+(F:US) sold 6,802 Lincolns in September, a 3.1 percent decrease from a year earlier, according to a statement from the Dearborn, Michigan-based automaker.

 Jaguar Land Rover deliveries rose 20 percent to 4,640 last month, the U.K. brands said in an e-mailed statement.
 Mumbai- based Tata Motors Ltd. (TTMT) owns Jaguar Land Rover.